-The Assembly's power to amend the draft consolidated budget and final draft budget (i.e. to make a budget amendment) is limited to making changes to the figures required to be calculated under section 85 (4) to (8) of the GLA Act ("the statutory calculations") in respect of each of the seven constituent bodies' component budget, which in turn produce the component council tax requirements and the Authority's resulting consolidated budget and consolidated council tax requirement.
-This is because the GLA Act defines the component budgets and their resulting council tax requirement solely in terms of the statutory calculations, which are then aggregated to become the Authority's consolidated budget and consolidated council tax requirement (i.e. the GLA Group precept).
+The Assembly's power to amend the Draft Budget and Final Draft Budget (i.e. to make a budget amendment) is limited to making changes to the figures required to be calculated under section 85 (4) to (8) of the GLA Act ("the statutory calculations") in respect of each of the seven constituent bodies' component budget, which in turn produce the component council tax requirements and the GLA's resulting consolidated budget and consolidated council tax requirement.
+This is because the GLA Act defines the component budgets and their resulting council tax requirement solely in terms of the statutory calculations, which are then aggregated to become the GLA's consolidated budget and consolidated council tax requirement (i.e. the GLA Group precept).

-At the draft budget meeting the Assembly may successfully amend the statutory calculations for any constituent body in the draft budget by a simple majority of Assembly members present and voting, i.e. ignoring abstentions and absentees; at the final budget meeting the Assembly may only do so by a two-thirds majority of Assembly members present and voting in favour of the budget amendment.
-Amendments to the draft consolidated budget are not binding on the Mayor who may choose not to carry them to the final budget (in which case a statement with that budget giving reasons).
+At the Draft Budget meeting the Assembly may successfully amend the statutory calculations for any constituent body in the Draft Budget by a simple majority of Assembly members present and voting, i.e. ignoring abstentions and absentees; at the final budget meeting the Assembly may only do so by a two-thirds majority of Assembly members present and voting in favour of the budget amendment.
+Amendments to the Draft Budget are not binding on the Mayor who may choose not to carry them through to the final budget (in which case a statement giving reasons must be laid before the Assembly with that budget).

-In the event that at the final draft budget stage any successful amendment to that budget would give rise to an increase in the Authority's consolidated council tax requirement that is excessive (determined by reference to the adjusted and/ or unadjusted relevant basic amount of council tax) under the approved council tax referendum principles for the corresponding financial year, then the Assembly must also approve substitute budget calculations that do not give rise to an excessive increase in council tax (as defined).
-This area is covered in Section 5 above.
+In the event that at the Final Draft Budget stage any successful amendment to that budget would give rise to an increase in the GLA's consolidated council tax requirement that is excessive (determined by reference to the adjusted and/ or unadjusted relevant basic amount of council tax) under the approved council tax referendum principles for the corresponding financial year, then the Assembly must also approve substitute budget calculations that do not give rise to an excessive increase in council tax (as defined).
+This area is covered in section 5 above.